BU-ISCIII/panelLowFreq-nf/doc/output.md

 - Files:
    - `hsMetrics_all.out` : summary of the some of the most meaningful columns in picard hsmetrics output for all the samples in the project.
    - `{sample_id}_hsMetrics.out`: full picard hsmetrics output per sample.
+   - Description of Picard hsMetrics columns in its output can be found in [AnnexIII](#annex-iii)

 ## Variant Calling
 ### Samtools